 During his time as a mayor for Kansas City, Cleaver was recognized for stimulating economic growth, improving the city’s infrastructure, and creating youth outreach programs to combat crime.
 Shortly after his tenure as mayor ended, the city honored him by designating one of its major thoroughfares as “Emanuel Cleaver II Boulevard.”

-In 2005 Rev. Cleaver, a member of Sigma Pi Phi Fraternity, won the congressional seat for the Fifth District of Missouri which includes Kansas City.
+In 2005 Rev. Cleaver, a member of Sigma Pi Phi and Alpha Phi Alpha Fraternities, won the congressional seat for the Fifth District of Missouri which includes Kansas City.
 He remains in the U.S. House of Representatives.
 Rev. Cleaver also still serves as Senior Pastor at St. James United Methodist Church in Kansas City.